MOBI BOOT CAMP CORP. logoLearning Buddy

 2. Reordering and Renaming Columns: relocate() and rename()

-To make tables more readable in reports or console views:
+To make tables more readable in reports or console views, we use two highly intuitive structural verbs:

 Moving Columns: relocate()